SPT-Leaderboard/.github/profile/README.md

 - Pause Mod
 - ODT's Item Info
 - PTT (Path To Tarkov)
-- And many other mods...
+- And many, many other mods...

+`* - Oficially supported by the mod developers`

 ## License